 10. I only use my air rifle for the occasional bit of plinking in my small garden.
 Will I need a certificate and will I get a certificate?

-That depends on the arrangements you have in place.
-It’s not the intention to ban all plinking, provided it can be done safely.
+Yes you will need a certificate, however, it depends on the arrangements you have in place.
+It is not the intention to ban all plinking, provided it can be done safely.
 It will be for the police, supported by Scottish Government guidance, to decide on a case-by-case basis whether land is suitable.

 11. My daughter is only 12 but really enjoys shooting at targets in the garden with me.
 If I get a certificate can we continue to do this?